nehabandal/TravelHelper/README.md

-The goal of the project is to implement a website with a subset of the functionality of tripadvisor (or oyster.com, hotels.com), where users can register, login, create a profile,write and edit hotel reviews, as well as search for hotels by the city, read reviews written by other people, search for the nearby tourist attractions and so on,
+The goal of the project is to implement a website with a subset of the functionality of tripadvisor (or oyster.com, hotels.com), where users can register, login, create a profile,write and edit hotel reviews, as well as search for hotels by the city, read reviews written by other people, search for the nearby tourist attractions and so on, Code is in Java (CSS and Javascript for the front end),use a Velocity template engine to generate web pages,worked with Jetty/Servlets,MySql Database,different libraries like jqueries,datatables,bootstrap.